zach-wahrer/mpv/CONTRIBUTING.md

  ## Coding conventions and style guidelines

- - Please include unit tests to back up your code.
+ - Please include unit tests to back up your code and make sure all existing tests are still passing.
  - We follow PEP 8 style guidelines for all Python code.
  - Readability is important.
 Please favor comprehensible code over one-liners and other hard to read implementations.
  - Comment your code where necessary so others can understand it.